yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.md

 The lowest likelihood scenario is intuitively a political system that uses a proportional representation as the voting pattern will exactly determine the seat allocation hence there is less variability and surprise.
 However, Singapore uses the first-past-the-post (FPTP) system so this situation does not hold.

-**The greater the uncertainty of how one's vote can translate to the actual result, the greater likelihood a freak result may happen.**
+**The greater the uncertainty of how one's vote can translate to the desired result, the greater likelihood a freak result may happen.**

 ## Rules of the game